Softporn Adventure: Legacy

 In 1986, after Sierra lost a Disney license, Al Lowe suggested that Sierra, who owned the rights of Softporn Adventure, remake it with the improved tools now at their disposal, and Ken Williams agreed.
 Lowe then used the puzzles of Softporn Adventure for creating Leisure Suit Larry in the Land of the Lounge Lizards.
 Lowe reportedly came up with the name "Leisure Suit Larry" after remarking that Softporn was "so outdated that it ought to be wearing a leisure suit".

 Also in 1986, a Japanese company Starcraft released a graphical version of Softporn Adventure titled Las Vegas.
 It was released for FM-7, PC-88, PC-98, and Sharp X1.

 In 1991, Softporn Adventure was also ported by Gary Thompson to Microsoft C for IBM PC compatibles.
 Thompson loved Softporn Adventure in 1981, so he printed out the source code and archived it.
-In the late 1980s he re-designed, and re-wrote it for the PC and released it on CompuServe.
+In the late 1980s, he re-designed and re-wrote it for the PC and released it on CompuServe.
 In 1991, after purchasing a copy of Leisure Suit Larry in the Land of the Lounge Lizards, he realized it was the same game.
 After contacting Lowe, the designer of Leisure Suit Larry, he obtained permission from Ken Williams and Lowe to release his re-designed PC version as shareware on the Internet.
 Williams said he would allow Thompson to release his Softporn on the internet because, as he wrote, "Quite frankly, I seriously doubt it will affect the sales of Larry."

 In 1994, Thompson got an email from Lowe, graciously requesting his permission (since the rights were already owned by Sierra anyway) to release Thompson's PC version on a collector's edition of LSL called Leisure Suit Larry's Greatest Hits and Misses.
 The company requested his version because Thompson's Softporn was the only version available for the PC that completely held true to the original game.
 Thompson updated and re-wrote the game again.
 This bug-fixed version was then released on Sierra's collector's edition CD-ROM.

 The source code of an Apple II (Applesoft BASIC) and of the CP/M (Pascal) versions is available on the web.
 The IBM PC version was also released later as freeware by Lowe on his webpage.

-In 2013, the game was unofficially ported from the original Apple II files to Commodore 64 by Jan Kruse.